-- Many people with disabilities depend on in-home direct care workers to assist them with daily tasks like eating, bathing, dressing, and more.
+- Many people with disabilities and older adults depend on in-home direct care workers to assist them with daily tasks like eating, bathing, dressing, and more.
 The support of these workers enables disabled people to live, work, and play in the community setting of their choice.

 - Unfortunately, despite being essential workers, direct care workers are underpaid, receive little to no support and training, are often offered no benefits, and must navigate complicated administrative and bureaucratic systems to work.

 - The lack of people in the direct care profession coupled with outdated and difficult to navigate systems also makes it time-consuming and difficult for consumers to find, hire, and retain workers.

 - Without direct care workers, people are at risk of serious injury, death, or being forced into assisted living, nursing home, and institutional settings.

 The #EveryoneDeservesCare series shares real stories from disabled Ohioans that have been affected by the Direct Care Workforce Crisis in order to educate the population and those in power to make change on the dire nature of this issue.

 The following section will highlight advocacy outcomes from DRO and our Policy team, including projects that fight for education, outreach and change for the crisis.

 - DRO helped to write and signed on to a letter to the Office of the Governor, which resulted in getting representatives from SEVEN disability-lead groups appointed to the state’s Direct Care Workforce Expansion Working Group.

 Long-term solutions are desperately needed to address this crisis.
 Disability Rights Ohio is collaborating with advocates with disabilities around the state on legislative and grassroots efforts to educate and inform policymakers and push for change – and you can get involved.
 Here’s how: